12 Tips for Your Best-Ever Product Launch

 1. Be easy to find… when your prospect is ready

 The internet has changed everything.
 80% of B2B transactions now occur when the customer finds the supplier—not the other way around.
 If someone deep inside a prospect company can’t find you, your new product just lost to a competitor’s.
-You must become more findable than competitors.
+A great product launch is about being more findable than competitors.

 2. Link “early-stage” to “late-stage” marketing